alphagov/static/docs/surveys.md

 * `https://www.smartsurvey.com/s/2AAAAAA` - it will be left alone and inserted in the template as-is.
 * `https://www.smartsurvey.com/s/2AAAAAA?c={{currentPath}}` - will be transformed into `https://www.smartsurvey.com/s/2AAAAAA?c=/government/publications/the-kingdom-of-the-crystal-skull` (assuming the page the survey was shown on was https://www.gov.uk/government/publications/the-kindgom-of-the-crystal-skull).

-Please be aware that the GA client ID will also be appended to the end of the url, so the final result will be: `https://www.smartsurvey.com/s/2AAAAAA?c=/government/publications/the-kingdom-of-the-crystal-skull&gcl=12345.67890`.
-If the `?c={{currentPath}}` template param is missing from the link, then the resulting url will be: `https://www.smartsurvey.com/s/2AAAAAA?gcl=12345.67890`.

 The value can be an array of URLs, in which case the URL to use will be chosen randomly from the array.